SanaTeam/sana/docs/schema.markdown

 * pinned - boolean, whether a post has been pinned to the top of the forum
 * is_anonymous - boolean, whether a post is written anonymously
 * title - string, the title of a post
+* categories - string array, the categories pertaining to a post
+* is_request - boolean, whether a post is asking for or offering help
+* organization_id - integer, the id of a posting user's organization if applicable

 User
 * Has_many Posts, Organizations, Messages